Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Conclusion

 Conventional controllers have inferior performance because of properties such as the lack of long term optimization or the requirement of linearization of the plant model which prevents them from performing well in changing wind profiles.
 Moreover, they may be geared towards maximizing instantaneous power output which does not result in maximum energy output.
 Output energy optimization of WECS is a complex problem with an complex objective function which precludes the use of gradient based algorithms.
 To tackle all of these problems and motivated by the exploration-exploitation dilemma, we have developed an RL-MCMC algorithm that combines the strengths of both the gradient-free Bayesian MCMC and RL algorithms.
 We use MCMC sampling method that is capable of exploring the high-reward regions of the policy space (benefiting from the RL algorithm).
 Since the policy space is explored in a non-contiguous manner, different regions can be visited and the probability of discovering better performing regions always exists.
 Our proposed Algorithm \ref{alg: Pseudo-marginal Metropolis-Hastings for reinforcement learning} does not converge to a single point.
 Instead, the policy parameters are guaranteed to follow the desired posterior distribution.
 The proposed algorithm employs an RBFNN as an approximator that learns to control the unknown nonlinear VAWT dynamics, responds to arbitrary wind profiles, and provides a nonlinear controller that manipulates the electrical load power reference as a control signal.
 When applied to learning VAWT's nonlinear model, we found that the suggested RL-MCMC technique achieves promising results.
 The system's performance was bootstrapped such that it could eventually handle actual wind shapes by first applying step and later sine waveform as the reference winds.
 We demonstrated that, in terms of overall energy production, the proposed approach outperforms its conventional counterpart MPPT.
 For the real wind, RL-MCMC showed to be $89$ percent energy-efficient, whereas this number for MPPT is $78$ percent.
 To illustrate the reliability of the proposed control method, in terms of energy output, we averaged the results of $10$ different simulations of several real winds.
 As may be seen in Table \ref{tab: Total Energy 3} however, MPPT was more erratic.

 As a future concern, we aim to incorporate a final training stage in a physical setup, where recorded real wind data is applied to the VAWT and corresponding final weights are learned.
 Since the learning can be performed on collected data with batch processing, it is possible to complete this final step using even a simple microcomputer.
+As another research direction, we aim at enhancing the applicability of the available RL-MCMC algorithm to even more dimensions in the state-space, using an adaptive method to update the covariance matrix of the prior distributions.